melvyndekort/router-events/README.md

 }
 ```

 **Note:** Results are cached and processed asynchronously in the background to respect API rate limits.
 May return "Loading..." initially.
+Failed lookups are automatically retried every 5 minutes.

 ### PUT /api/devices/{mac}
 Update device name or notification settings.